Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Results

 \subsubsection{Norm Attitudes}

 We asked participants a few questions about perceptions of cooperative norms.
-After the two games they were asked to rate different contribution levels (0,25,50,75,100) and their social acceptability of those contributions.
+After the two games, they were asked to rate different contribution levels (0, 25, 50, 75, 100) and the social acceptability of those contributions.
 Further, they were asked what they believed other people in their group contributed (empirical expectation) and what they thought they were expected to contribute (normative expectation), allowing us to test normative pressures across conditions.

-Participants’ social acceptability ratings closely aligned with contribution levels.
+Participants’ social acceptability ratings closely aligned with contribution levels (see Figure \ref{fig:SocAcc}).
 Contributions of 0 were judged as very unacceptable (M = 1.3), whereas acceptability rose sharply between 25 (M = 2.38) and 50 (M = 3.21).
 We then see a plateauing of ratings with almost identical ratings for contributions of 75 and 100 (M = 3.45).
-Importantly, Figure \ref{fig:SocAcc} as well as a regression analysis show no significant differences emerged between human and AI groups, with acceptability ratings closely aligning, and only slightly diverging at the contribution level of 75, although the difference is not statistically significant.
+A regression analysis found no statistically significant differences between the human and AI groups, with acceptability ratings closely aligned and diverging only slightly at the 75 contribution level.

-Participants’ empirical expectations closely matched actual group contributions (Median Expectation = 40.8, median Actual = 41.0), indicating overall accurate beliefs about others’ cooperation.
+Participants’ empirical expectations closely matched actual group contributions (Median Expectation = 40.8, Median Actual = 41.0), indicating overall accurate beliefs about others’ cooperation.
 Differences between treatments were negligible: participants slightly overestimated others in the AI condition (+0.3) and slightly underestimated them in the human condition (–0.8).
 As shown in Figure \ref{fig:NormExp}, expectations rose linearly with actual contributions, with nearly identical slopes across treatments.